IAccessible/IAccessible.github.io/index.md

     excerpt: |
       Use a team of expert assistive technology users with lived experience of disabilities to assess your web and mobile applications against WCAG 2.1 & section 508 standards for compliance.
   - image_path : "assets/materials/images2.jpg"
+    title: "Get a competitive edge with a VPAT report"
+    url: "assessment#showcase-your-accessibility-conformance-with-standardized-reports"
+    btn_label : "More about VPATs"
+    excerpt: |
+      We create VPAT reports to showcase the accessibility conformance of your application .
+Our comprehensive VPAT reports provide results against Section 508, WCAG 2.1, and EN 341 549 European standard.

+other_services:
+  - image_path : "assets/materials/images2.jpg"
     url: "design"
     btn_label : "More about design reviews"
     title: Design accessible experiences